 In addition - roughly 50% of people who are depressed have relationship problems.
 There’s a really good programme to help you deal effectively with relationship problems and turn your relationship or marriage around for the better - even if only you are interested in doing something about it.
 Have a look at my review about Saving your Marriage or Relationship by Lee Baucom, PhD.

 If you feel down, because your partner has just left you, then get the best chance of a reconciliation with the Magic of Making Up.

-You absolutely can overcome that depression without any medication and its nasty side effects.
-You can use natural remedies for depression if you want to.
+You absolutely can overcome that depression without any medication.
+Natural remedies for depression may help speed up your recovery.

 Are There Really Any Benefits to Taking Omega 3?

 Look Out for These Signs of Clinical Depression